Robert Gray (North Carolina politician)

 Robert R. Gray (born c.
 1855) was a teacher and state legislator in North Carolina.
-He served in the North Carolina House and Senate.
+He was a member of the North Carolina House of Representatives and North Carolina Senate.
 He attended Saint Augustine College in Raleigh.

 In 1883 when he was 28 years old, he represented Edgecombe County in the North Carolina Senate.
 He was African American.
 He lived in Tarboro, North Carolina.